Coastal Cruising – Day Hops vs Overnight Passages – What’…

 Boating

 The downside?
 Day hopping limits your daily range to roughly 30-50 nautical miles under power, or whatever you can cover in favorable winds under sail.
 Reaching distant destinations takes longer, and you’re constrained by the availability of anchorages at comfortable intervals.
+Sometimes there’s no good spot at the right distance.

 Overnight Passages: Covering Ground